Metropolitan Washington Restaurant Week Rules & Standards

 When will my restaurant be listed on the website?

-Your restaurant will be listed on the official Restaurant Week site upon completion of your registration including payment of the participation fee.
+Your restaurant will be listed on the official Restaurant Week site upon completion of your registration which includes payment of the participation fee.

 Can I include the Restaurant Week logo on my website and in promotional pieces?